About

 Net profit is generally something you’re going to look at in your accounting software at an agency-wide level, as it’s difficult to accurately get there working backward from averaged hourly costs and time tracking data and to do the accounting necessary to narrow in at the client or project level.

 In fact, net profitability at the client or project level isn’t something we generally recommend trying to measure.
-Instead, we like to focus on Gross Profit on projects as it’s a better reflection of delivery efficiency and allows us to benchmark subsections of our business against each other and against the industry.
+Instead, we like to focus on Delivery Margin (often called Gross Margin or Contribution Margin) on projects as it’s a better reflection of delivery efficiency and allows us to benchmark subsections of our business against each other and against the industry.
 It’s also much easier to track accurately, and more often.

-II – Gross Margin Benchmarks for Your Agency, Clients & Projects
+II – Delivery Margin (Gross Margin) Benchmarks for Your Agency, Clients & Projects

-If you can’t consistently achieve a healthy gross margin – it’s extremely hard to have a healthy bottom line.
+If you can’t consistently achieve a healthy Delivery Margin – it’s extremely hard to have a healthy bottom line.

-We calculate Gross Margin by looking at our revenue and subtracting all of the costs required to earn that revenue.
+We calculate Delivery Margin by looking at our revenue and subtracting all of the costs required to earn that revenue.

 At the Client or Project Level, this means figuring out your AGI by subtracting Pass-Through Expenses (often called COGS) from revenue.